Understanding Ownership of Property

 Does an IRA or 401k Have to Be Used to Pay a Deceased Person's Bills?

-If your loved one has recently died and he or she owned any life insurance policies, then you'll need to understand if the life insurance proceeds must be used to pay off the final bills of the decedent.
-The quick and easy answer depends on whether the life insurance policy had a designated beneficiary or not at the time of the decedent's death.
+If your loved one has recently died and he or she owned any retirements accounts, then you'll need to understand if the accounts must be used to pay off the final bills of the decedent.
+The quick and easy answer depends on whether the retirement account had a designated beneficiary or not at the time of the decedent's death.

 Do the Other Owners Have to Pay a Deceased Tenant in Common's Final Bills?